helium/maker-starter-app/README.md

 yarn ios
 ```

-You can also open the `helium.xcworkspace` file in the `/ios` folder using xcode and run the app on your device or any other simulator.
+You can also open the `MakerApp.xcworkspace` file in the `/ios` folder using xcode and run the app on your device or any other simulator.

 #### Android